THOMAS NELSON

 • “Triphiodorus: Sack of Troy 330–397: The Wooden Horse and Cassandra’s Prophecy”, Imperial Greek Epic Reading Group, Cambridge, 20 May

-• “Pergamene Poetics of Praise: Attalid Fragments in Context”, Classical Association Conference 2016, Edinburgh, 6–9 Apr.
+• “Pergamene Poetics of Praise: Attalid Fragments in Context”, Hellenistic Poetry Beyond 3rd Century Alexandria, Classical Association Conference 2016, Edinburgh, 6–9 Apr.

 • “Quintus Posthomerica 13.251–299: Astyanax’s death and Antenor’s survival”, Imperial Greek Epic Reading Group, Cambridge, 19 Feb.